History & Evolution

 All existing published guidance documents, regarding concrete industrial flooring, explain that the weakest point of a floor is the joint and that load transfer at the joint must be calculated separately.

-But now, after demonstrating the excellent load transfer mechanism in several job sites all over the world, HCJ can prove the load transfer potential of Cosinus slide® profiles with calculations, based on non-linear simulations and laboratory testing in different concrete grades and slab thicknesses.
+But now, after demonstrating the excellent load transfer mechanism in several job sites all over the world, HCJ can prove the load transfer potential of Cosinus slide® profiles with calculations based on non-linear simulations and laboratory testing in different concrete grades and slab thicknesses.
 Using the different load cases that occur on the floor, we are now able to check in detail the load transfer at the joint.

 Until now, most of the design engineers made assumptions regarding the load transfer capacity of contraction joint profiles.
-Today, HCJ can now prove it!… Again a new era in designing and industrial flooring technology has started.
+Today, HCJ can now prove it!… Again a new era in designing in industrial flooring technology has started.